joonakauranen/ot-harjoitustyo/dokumentaatio/architecture.md

 ## Main functionality

-Sequence diagrams illustrating main functionality.
+Sequence diagrams illustrating the main functionality of the application.

 ### Creating a new block